Muscle roller sticks have long been popular with runners, fitness enthusiasts, and athletes of all skill levels.

-But before we review the top sticks currently available on the market, let’s take a look at why you should be using a muscle roller stick and which features you should look for when buying one.
+But before that, we’ll take a look at why you should be using a muscle roller stick and which features you should look for when buying one.

 Why Use a Muscle Roller Stick?

-Muscle roller sticks are also essential tools for anyone wanting to perform self-myofascial release – a deep tissue massage aimed at breaking up constricted groups of soft tissue called trigger knots.
+Muscle roller sticks are also essential tools for anyone wanting to perform self-myofascial release – a deep tissue massage aimed at breaking up constricted groups of soft tissue called trigger points or knots.

 It is thought that muscle rollers aid in muscle recovery by encouraging blood and oxygen to flow to the affected areas.

-These myofascial release tools are ideal for treating areas of the body that are difficult to massage using a foam roller such as the back, neck, shoulders, hamstrings, and calves.
+These self-massage tools are ideal for treating areas of the body that are difficult to massage using a foam roller such as the back, neck, shoulders, hamstrings, and calves.

 What to Look for When Buying a Muscle Roller Stick